trailofbits/muton/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `muton`!
+Thanks for your interest in contributing!

 ## Areas to contribute
 - Bug fixes